jpanchal74/fuzzydemo-repo/README.md

 # Date Files: membership_fuzzydemo.txt, set_fuzzydemo.txt

-#Description: User will position the TRUCK using mouse and adjust the angle/direction of the TRUCK by pressing the right button and moving the mouse up/down.
+#Description: User has an ability to position the TRUCK using mouse and adjust the angle/direction of the TRUCK by pressing the right button and moving the mouse up/down.
 Once the initial position/direction angle selected, user unpause the system by pressing 'p'.
 Once unpaused, the system will gradually move the Truck and attempt to DOCK.

 #Initial/Paused System State: